 So we are going to address some of the more common questions and dispel some of the myths.

 Can I dive on my period?

 The answer is yes.
 Absolutely you can but you know your body better than anyone so you should consider how you feel before your dive, just like you would at any other time.
 Every woman feels differently while menstruating.
-Some have severe cramps, feel bloated or uncomfortable while others have no side effects at all.
+Some have severe cramps and feel bloated or uncomfortable while others have no side effects at all.

 You must consider your comfort in the water and whether this will distract you from diving safely.
-If you do not feel comfortable doing the dive, don’t do it.
+If you do not feel comfortable diving, don’t do it.
 This is a rule that applies to anytime you dive, not just on your period.
 You should always take a moment to review your state of mind and comfort levels, based on your knowledge of your body, before any dive.
 Especially those dives that can be a little more challenging.